John the Revelator

 The Bown Supremacy

 Jonesy were put together by John (Evan-) Jones after he released a solo singer/songwriter-type album for German label BASF with keyboard player Jamie Kaleth.
 No Alternative is a little dated for '72, being a bluesy prog album, nearer to the 'proto-prog' of Gracious! or Cressida than the market leaders of the day.
-It's by no means a bad album, but is very much of its time, failing to transcend the decades the way their best contemporaries have.
+It's by no means a bad record, but is very much of its time, failing to transcend the decades the way their best contemporaries have.
 Kaleth only plays pianos and Mellotron, so there's a good bit of it to be heard; all six tracks, in fact.
 Plenty of brass and strings; I'm told they had an M400, but I'm sure I can hear the Mark II brass/strings mix.
 Maybe not.
-Anyway, 'Tronnic highlights include the occasional strings pitchbend/swells on Mind Of The Century and the string work on Pollution.
+Anyway, Mellotronnic highlights include the occasional strings pitchbend/swells on Mind Of The Century and the string work on Pollution.
 Keep an ear out for Kaleth's 'choppy' chords, where he tries to play the thing more like a organ.
 Key-click warning, key-click warning...
 A non-album b-side, Every Day's The Same, is decent enough, if rather unspectacular, smothered in Mellotron flutes and strings.

 After some lineup changes, they quickly followed-up with Keeping Up..., with veteran hornsman Alan Bown firmly ensconced as a full member.
 It's an immediate improvement on its predecessor, with considerably more adventurous material, although a vastly improved production may have helped.
 There's an excellent string arrangement alongside 'Tron strings and flutes on Masquerade, with more of the same on Sunset And Evening Star and a killer string part on Questions And Answers.
 I keep finding myself thinking 'King Crimson' as I listen to this album; several tracks have some of that Islands weirdness, or Poseidon 'Tron-epic feel to them, particularly the imaginatively-titled Song.
 Children finishes the album off in grand style, with more Crimsonisms and 'Tron brass alongside the real thing.
 Recommended.